Windy afternoons continuing in Las Vegas Valley

 “We should be theoretically dry through the weekend, unless we get an unprecedented surge of moisture from one of these Mexico storms,” Boothe said.
 “If they’re strong enough they can push moisture up really quickly.”

-Forecasters are also looking out for potential thunderstorms next week, beginning as early as Sunday afternoon.
+Forecasters are also looking out for potential thunderstorms early next week, as weather patterns have started to shift toward monsoon season for the valley, the weather service said.

 Contact Sabrina Schnur at sschnur@reviewjournal.com or 702-383-0278.
 Follow @sabrina_schnur on Twitter.